-Fluorescein Angiography (FLOOR e seen angi OGRA fee) is a simple diagnostic test.
-It involves fluorescein (yellow) dye that is either injected into the bloodstream through a vein in the arm or taken by mouth as a drink.
-This test will give your doctor more information about the health of the retina (back layer of the eye) and the optic nerve.
+Fluorescein angiography (FLOOR e seen angi OGRA fee) is a simple diagnostic test.
+Fluorescein, a yellow dye, is either injected into the bloodstream through a vein in the hand or arm and/or taken by mouth as a drink.
+This test will give your health care provider more information about the health of the retinae (back layer of the eye) and the optic nerve.

-- Contact lenses must be removed before the test starts.
+- Contact lenses must be removed before dilation and the test starts.

-The doctor will decide which way of taking the dye (by mouth or by IV) is best for your child.
+- The health care provider will decide which way of giving the dye, (by mouth or by IV) is best for your child.

-You will have the procedure explained to you completely and have a chance to ask any questions you may have.
-You will then be asked to sign a consent form agreeing to the procedure.
+- You will have the test explained to you fully and have a chance to ask questions.
+You will then be asked to sign a consent form agreeing to the test.

-After the dye is given, the nurse or technician will take pictures of your child’s eyes.
-The number of pictures taken depends on the type of dye used.
+- After the dye is given, the nurse will take pictures of your child’s eyes.
+The number of pictures taken depends on how the dye is given, by mouth or IV.

 - Your child’s skin will look yellowish for 6 to 12 hours after the procedure.
 Your child’s urine will turn bright yellow for 24 to 36 hours after the procedure.
 These normal reactions will go away after one or two days.

 - Allergic reactions, although rare, can occur.
-For this reason, emergency staff are always available.
+For this reason, emergency staff are available.

-- Your doctor will discuss the results with you and make any treatment recommendations.
+- Your health care provider will go over the results with you and make treatment suggestions if needed.

-- Have your child drink plenty of fluids.
-This will help flush the dye out of the child’s system.
+- Have your child drink a lot of fluids.
+This helps flush the dye out of your child’s system.

-- Your child may go back to his or her normal activities and diet immediately.
+- Your child may go back to their normal activities and diet right away.

 - If you have any questions, call the Eye Clinic at (614)722-4076.